 The clients require that the updated product incorporates the favorable characteristics of the current poloxamer solution, while being easier to inject into the body.
 Also, to combat the shear stress placed on the fluid by bodily movements, increased bioadhesion is also desired.

-Table 1 shows the favorable characteristics of both D5W, saline, and the current design along with an additional row of characteristics an ideal hydrodissection fluid would have.
+Table 1 shows the favorable characteristics of both D5W, saline, and characteristics of an ideal hydrodissection fluid.
 The design would have to include these characteristics for the product to be competitive on the market.